openvcloud/docs/docs/selfhealing/healthchecks/swap_used_check.md

 # JumpScript: swap_used_check.py

 #### category: monitor.healthcheck
-#### queue: process
 #### enable: True
+#### roles: ['node']
 #### descr:
 ```
-Checks the amount of swap used by the system and throws an error if higher than expected.
+Checks the amount of swap used by the system, and throws an error if higher than expected.

 Currently throws:
 - WARNING if more than 10 GB